 - A cover letter is not necessary; if you must have one, make it short and professional

 (see the section on THE SUBMISSION PACKAGE, below).
 Never tell or explain the story

 in your cover letter.

-the top and left, 1" at the bottom and right.
+the top, left, bottom and right.
 Do not justify the right margin.

 - On the first page of your story:

 - Put your real name, mailing address, single-spaced.
 Your e-mail address goes here as well.